tessprime/tessprime.github.io/content/posts/eclairs.md

 \end{matrix}
 $$

 Which is just a *linear* equation in 9 variables.
-So we can just obtain 9 of these equations and solve for the nine unkonws.
+So we can just obtain 9 of these equations by querying for 9 x values on the curve (we have to guess a bit since not all x's are on the curve), and solve for the nine unkonws.
 Then, we just pick the terms corresponding to known mulitples of $a$ and $b$ (that is, the $3ax^7$ and $3 b x^6$ term).